Museum Ideas 2020: Explore the Ideas Shaping the Future of Museums

 “Museum Ideas is the best museum conference there is.
 It constantly pitches high and secures superb, relevant speakers, who cover a rich and wide range of topics from international perspectives.
 It offers food for thought and feeds the soul with engaging and inspiring conversation, networks and ideas” – Helen Whiteoak, National Portrait Gallery

-Museum Ideas 2020 takes place on Tuesday 6 – Thursday 8 October at the Museum of London.
+Museum Ideas 2020 takes place on Tuesday 6 – Thursday 8 October in London.
 The main conference day is Thursday and is designed so it can be attended as a standalone event.
-There will be special tours and workshops on Tuesday and an additional day of pre-conference talks on Wednesday but space will be more limited.
+There will be special tours and pre-conference talks on Tuesday and Wednesday but space will be more limited.

 “Museum Ideas is a fantastic showcase for inspiring, creative projects and a great opportunity to meet and network with museum colleagues from across the globe.
 Looking forward to next year already!” – Lucy Morris, Ashmolean Museum, Oxford

-Early-Bird Registration: Early-bird registration is now open for Museum Ideas 2020 – with fresh insights you can take directly back to your team, the event will add tremendous value to your current work and is an active investment in the future and what you choose to do next.
-In 2019 we saw the quickest uptake in tickets since the event launched nine years ago and the conference sold out in record time.
-Book your early-bird ticket online below or email email@example.com if you prefer to be invoiced.
+Early-Bird Registration: Early-bird registration is now open for Museum Ideas 2020.
+Secure your ticket today – the conference will add tremendous value to your current work and is an active investment in the future and what you choose to do next.
+In 2019 we saw the quickest uptake in tickets since the event launched and the conference sold out in record time.
+There are additional savings for multiple tickets booked at the same time by the same organisation – making it easier to attend the conference alongside your colleagues.
+Book your early-bird ticket online by clicking the ‘select options’ button below or email firstname.lastname@example.org if you prefer to be invoiced.

 Call for Papers: Interested in speaking at Museum Ideas 2020?
-Please contact Gregory Chamberlain – firstname.lastname@example.org.
-Your proposal should include a working title and synopsis (at this stage a brief paragraph is fine), your name, job title and organisation.
-The deadline for proposals is Friday 31 January 2020.
+Email suggestions for presentations, workshops, activities and other formats by Friday 31 January 2020.
+Send your proposal to Gregory Chamberlain – email@example.com – including a working title and synopsis (at this stage a brief paragraph is fine), your name, job title and organisation.

 “A conference for mind expanding conversations and international networking with a platform for shared discussion” – Martin Payne, The British Museum